Julrams/aarch64-bare-metal-qemu/README.md

 Since I didn't write bare metal program on ARMv8/aarch64 before, I'll just do one.

-1. starting from https://balau82.wordpress.com/2010/02/28/hello-world-for-bare-metal-arm-using-qemu/ seems a good idea
+1. starting from https://balau82.wordpress.com/2010/02/28/hello-world-for-bare-metal-arm-using-qemu/ seems a good idea And Also Forked from https://github.com/freedomtan/aarch64-bare-metal-qemu
 2. the toolchain is different, we need aarch64 cross compile toolchain.
 I think both linux and bare metal toolchains work for my testing purpose.
 However, I'll use bare metal one from linaro (http://releases.linaro.org/14.11/components/toolchain/binaries/aarch64-none-elf/gcc-linaro-4.9-2014.11-x86_64_aarch64-elf.tar.xz)
 3. startup.s needs a bit tweek.
 We cannot ldr a value to the stack pointer (sp) directly.
 So I load the starting address of stack to x30, then load x30 into sp.
 4. my modified startup.s is named [startup64.s](startup64.s) which is compiled into startup64.o by 'aarch64-none-elf-as -g startup64.s -o startup64.o'